MJomaba/flu-evidence-synthesis/README.md

 ```

 For eigen3, download the latest stable release from: http://eigen.tuxfamily.org/index.php?title=Main_Page#Download
-Then unpack it (tar xvf), cd into the just created directory (eigen-eigene-randomno) and do:
+Then unpack it (tar xvf), cd into the just created directory (eigen-eigen-randomno) and do:

 ```
 mkdir build